 Machine control circuitry must be designed so that the maximum load resistance value is not exceeded and so that the maximum specified OSSD OFF-state voltage does not result in an ON condition.

-Failure to properly interface the OSSD outputs to the guarded machine could result in an increased risk of harm.
+Failure to properly interface the OSSD outputs to the guarded machine could result in serious bodily injury or death.